monome/docs/norns/engine-study-2.md

 This study will aim to build upon our understanding of SuperCollider's relationship to norns scripting by:

-- breaking our SuperCollider files into separate *class* and CroneEngine files
+- breaking our SuperCollider files into separate *class* and *CroneEngine* files
 - using Groups in SuperCollider to manage realtime parameter changes to a playing voice
-- modeling two approaches to polyphony -- one in SuperCollider, the other in Lua
+- modeling an approach to polyphony and voice distribution in SuperCollider
+- structuring a template for Lua parameters

 ## part 1: building our class and CroneEngine files {#part-1}